Commitment to people, animals and nature

 Miombo Forest Area

-The Miombo Forest Area, where the Chimfunshi Wildlife Orphanage is located, provides a rich harvest of natural materials for the local population.
+The Miombo Forest Area, where the Chimfunshi Wilderness Orphanage is located, provides a rich harvest of natural materials for the local population.
 It is the most important natural resource in the region.
 Chimfunshi protects this unique habitat over an area of approximately 4,200 Ha.

 The Kafue River - socio-economically the most important river in Zambia - is Chimfunshi's border river.
 Its waters and wetlands suffer from overfishing, illegal fishing and destructive fishing practices, and important fish as well as bird species are threatened with extinction as a result.
 Chimfunshi is committed to protecting and conserving the region's immensely important water and wetland resources.